bhartl/bio-feedback/README.md

 ### *OpenSignals (r)evolution*

-The *OpenSignals (r)evolution* allows to configure the hardware setup of a *biosingalsplux* device, i.e., the channel setup.
+The *OpenSignals (r)evolution* allows to configure the hardware setup of a *biosingalsplux* device, i.e., the channel configuration.

 *OpenSignals (r)evolution* is supported
 - on **Windows 10** and